 |30-40 FPS||The bare minimum you should aim for is to avoid lags and stutters.|

 |30 and Low||You will experience lags; the frame will skip, and the overall experience will feel sluggish.|

 Of course, some enthusiasts like to maintain 120 FPS and higher.
 But to get 120 FPS at high graphics quality settings for AAA games, you need a powerful graphics card and a monitor with a refresh rate of 120Hz or higher.
 (More on this below).

 The following video shows the difference in visuals between 30 and 60-FPS games.

 Also Read: Are Graphics Cards Plug and Play?

 A Note on How Graphics Quality and Resolution Impact FPS

-It is worth pointing out here that the FPS and the graphics quality settings of the game are highly related.
+It is worth pointing out that the game’s FPS and graphics quality settings are highly related.

-If you have a weak graphics card, then often times you have to juggle between the graphics settings and the resolution to come at a frame rate that is playable.
+If you have a weak graphics card, you often have to juggle between the graphics settings and the resolution to come at a playable frame rate.

 The following table explains this: